 How to travel safely in the Yukon wilderness

-The following guidelines are a good starting point for safe travel in Yukon's backcountry.
+The following guidelines are a good starting point for safe travel in the Yukon's backcountry.
 This is not an exhaustive list, and following these guidelines does not guarantee safety.

 Ensure you have the necessary backcountry skills